Marwin González: Major leagues

 In 2017, González had a slash line of .303/.377/.530, while seeing the lowest percentage of fastballs of all MLB hitters (45.7%).
 He received six votes in AL MVP balloting, finishing 19th.
 In Game 2 of the 2017 World Series, González hit a home run in the ninth inning off of Los Angeles Dodgers closer Kenley Jansen to tie the score at 3–3, as the Astros went on to win in 11 innings, 7–6.
 The World Series lasted seven games, and the Astros became MLB champions for the first time in franchise history.
 In 2020, it was revealed during the Houston Astros sign stealing scandal that the Astros broke MLB rules during the 2017 season.
+Analysis of videos during the season found that González received more “bangs” than any other player on the team, and received bangs on the second highest percentage of pitches seen.
+Note that, since bangs indicated an off-speed or breaking pitch, this is to some extent expected for a player who sees fewer fastballs.
 González subsequently apologized for his role in the scandal.

 In 2018, González slashed .247/.324/.409, and saw the highest percentage of curveballs (14.9%) of all MLB hitters.
 He decided not to re-sign with the Astros and became a free agent after the season.

 Overall, in parts of seven seasons with Houston, González hit 76 home runs and 292 RBIs in 795 games, with a .264 batting average.
 Defensively, he played as an infielder during 2012 and 2013, and as both an infielder and outfielder thereafter.
 By the end of the 2016 season, he had appeared at every position for Houston except for pitcher and catcher.
 He played a career-high 92 games at one position—first base—in 2016.